INTO-CPS-Association/DTaaS/deploy/README.md

 # DTaaS on Linux Operating System

-This directory contains code for running DTaaS application on a Ubuntu Server 22.04 Operating System.
+These are installation instructions for running DTaaS application on a Ubuntu Server 22.04 Operating System.
 The setup requires a machine which can spare 16GB
 RAM, 8 vCPUs and 50GB Hard Disk space.